geoffreyaldebert/tp-data-engineer/README.md

 The purpose of this interview exercise is to assess your ability to create a data pipeline from scratch.

-Your goal is to retrieve some datasets, process them, then saving output into different type of storages.
+Your goal is to retrieve some datasets, process them, and then save the results to various types of storages.

-We provide in this exercise a docker-compose which will allow you to deploy different services :
+We provide a docker-compose which will allow you to deploy different services:
-- mongodb instance (noSQL database - accessible in localhost:27017)
+- a mongodb instance (noSQL database - available at localhost:27017)
-- minio instance (storage service compatible with S3 - accessible in localhost:9000 - user : minioadmin ; password : miniopassword)
+- a minio instance (storage service compatible with S3 - available at localhost:9000 - user : minioadmin ; password : miniopassword)
-- airflow instance (tool for data engineering pipelines - accessible in localhost:8080 - user : airflow ; password : airflowpassword)
+- an airflow instance (tool for data engineering pipelines - available at localhost:8080 - user : airflow ; password : airflowpassword)
-- postgres instance (used uniquely for airflow)
+- a postgres instance (used uniquely by airflow)

 There is no need to customize docker-compose.yml, thus you will be able to focus on the data pipeline itself.
-We propose in this exercise Airflow for making your data engineering pipeline, because it is the tool that we use internally, but you are free to use any tool you want (open source please) if you prefer another one.
+We provide you with an Airflow in this exercise for your data engineering pipeline, because it is the tool that we use internally, but you are free to use any tool you want (open source please) if you prefer another one.

-The result code should be written on Python language.
-Upon completion, please upload your code on a public git repository and add a README that could help us to test your code (don't fork this one for delinking state and results).
+The result code should be written in Python language.
+Upon completion, please upload your code on a public git repository and add a README that could help us test your code (don't fork this one for delinking state and results).

 After the exercise is completed, we will take the time to discuss what has been done.
-There's not a single way to do things right, and we're aware of that.
+There's not only one way to do things right, and we're aware of that.
 Please code what you feel would be naturally elegant and simple for you, not what you think we might expect.

 If you're stuck on something, please reach out to us.